Self-consistent thermodynamic potential for magnetized QCD matter: Introduction

 Besides, magnetization is also an important thermodynamic quantity to understand QCD matter.
-In 2013, both the hadron resonance gas model~\cite{Endrodi:2013cs} and $2+1$ LQCD~\cite{Bali:2013esa} had been adopted to study the magnetization and the results turned out that the QCD matter is consistently paramagnetic at zero temperature.
+As early as 2000, the magnetization had already been briefly explored as one aspect of magnetic oscillation phenomena in finite density quark matter~\cite{Ebert:1999ht,Vdovichenko:1999hc}.
+In 2013, both the hadron resonance gas model~\cite{Endrodi:2013cs} and LQCD~\cite{Bali:2013esa,Bonati:2013lca} had been adopted to study the magnetization and the results turned out that the QCD matter is consistently paramagnetic at zero temperature.
 The $2+1$ LQCD simulations had been extended to finite temperature the next year and the magnetization was found to be enhanced by thermal motions~\cite{Bali:2013owa}.
 In the following years, only few works concerned the magnetization feature in chiral models such as the two-flavor chiral perturbation theory~\cite{Hofmann:2021bac,Hofmann:2020lfp}, three-flavor Polyakov-linear-sigma (PLS) model~\cite{Tawfik:2017cdx}, and two- and three-flavor (Polyakov-)NJL model~\cite{Avancini:2020xqe,Tavares:2021fik}.
-The studies in PLS and (P)NJL models seem more realistic as chiral symmetry breaking and restoration was self-consistently taken into account for the evaluation of magnetization.
-However, compared to previous thermodynamic potential~\cite{Ebert:1999ht}, it is unsatisfied that one had to introduce cutoff for the explicitly magnetic field dependent terms to evaluate magnetization in the PNJL model~\cite{Avancini:2020xqe}.
-Furthermore, the definition of magnetization seemed ambiguous as one must apply the renormalization scheme of LQCD simulations~\cite{Bali:2013esa} to get the correct paramagnetic feature~\cite{Avancini:2020xqe}.
+The studies in PLS and (P)NJL models seem more realistic as chiral symmetry breaking and restoration were self-consistently taken into account for the evaluation of magnetization.
+However, compared to previous thermodynamic potential~\cite{Ebert:1999ht}, it is unsatisfied that one had to introduce a cutoff for the explicitly magnetic field dependent terms to evaluate magnetization in the PNJL model~\cite{Avancini:2020xqe}.
+Furthermore, the definition of magnetization seemed ambiguous as one must additionally apply the renormalization scheme of LQCD simulations~\cite{Bali:2013esa} to get the correct paramagnetic feature~\cite{Avancini:2020xqe}.
+That is not self-consistent as it seems that the expressions of gap equation and magnetization are not derived from the same thermodynamic potential.

 This work is devoted to solving the regularization problem of (P)NJL model in a self-consistent way.
-In Sec.\ref{formalism}, we will derive a self-consistent thermodynamic potential for finite magnetic field, temperature, and baryon chemical potential.
-From that, expressions of gap equation and magnetization can be given explicitly.
+In Sec.\ref{formalism}, we will derive a self-consistent thermodynamic potential for finite magnetic field, temperature and baryon chemical potential.
+From that, expressions of gap equation and magnetization can be given explicitly according to thermodynamic relations.
 Then, numerical calculations will be carried out in Sec.\ref{numerical}, where we compare the results with different regularization schemes or different forms of coupling constants.
 Finally, we summarize in Sec.\ref{summary}.